Maine Postpones Employer Registration for State-Mandated Auto-IRA Plans

-Maine joins Virginia this year in signing into law such a program, while other states such as New York have bills that have passed in legislature and await the governor’s signature.
+Maine joins Virginia this year in signing into law such a program.
+However, the employer registration deadlines scheduled to begin in April 2023 have been postponed.
 Oregon, California and Illinois currently have programs in place, while others are at various stages of implementation.

 The Maine legislation, designed to help address the growing retirement crisis in the United States where near-retirement households have a median retirement account balance of $14,5001, went a step further than most states.
 The Maine program would allow individual contractors and the self-employed to participate.